 Your stomach lining produces acids and enzymes that break down your food further so that the foods can pass to the small intestine.

 4. Small intestine

 The majority of fat digestion happens once it reaches the small intestine.
 This is also where the majority of nutrients are absorbed.

-Your pancreas produces enzymes that break down fats, carbohydrates, and proteins.
 Your liver produces bile that helps you digest fats and certain vitamins.
-This bile is stored by the pancreas.
+This bile is stored in the gallbladder.
 These digestive juices are delivered to your small intestine through ducts where it all works together to complete the fat breakdown.